Ulva House

 flexible meeting and community space

-self-catering accommodation to generate revenue
+self-catering accommodation to generate revenue.

-This work fed directly into the development of the Stòras Ulbha project, which secured significant funding and advanced to an early delivery stage.
+This work fed directly into the development of the Stòras Ulbha project, which secured almost £1.5m in funding and advanced to an early delivery stage.
+However, external pressures including COVID, Brexit and rapid increases in construction costs ultimately made the project unviable within funding constraints.

 asbestos removal and management